Gladbach reaches Champions League, Düsseldorf relegated

 Bayern had 16 league wins from 17 games in 2020, blemished by only a goalless draw against Leipzig.
 Bayern can win a domestic double against Leverkusen in the cup final on July 4.

 Dortmund slumped to an unexpected 4-0 defeat to Hoffenheim in an echo of the defensive problems which often plagued its bid for the title.
+Andrej Kramaric scored all four goals for Hoffenheim.

 Timo Werner scored twice for third-placed Leipzig in his last game for the club before a transfer to Chelsea in a 2-1 win over Augsburg.
+Werner matched a 46-year-old league record by scoring his 17th goal of the season away from home.

 Freiburg dismantled Schalke 4-0 to extend Schalke’s record winless run to 16 games.
 Eintracht Frankfurt beat already relegated Paderborn 3-2.